peterconsuegra/social_network_example/README.md

 * Database creation
 rake db:create

+* Database migration
 rake db:migrate

-* Database initialization
-rake db:seed
+* Populate the social network with sample data rake db:seed

-All seed users have the password:
+All the sample users have the password:
 123456789